All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 Photo 3

-If we consider the transport infrastructure of Waregem not only from the standpoint of advantages, then even in such a seemingly exemplary Belgian city, there are disadvantages.
-In contrast to broadband roads with clear markings and bright bike lanes (Photo 1,2, 3), the footage below reveals limited parking space for cars.
-Cars huddled along the roadway without clear parking pockets not only steal traffic space, but also visually litter the street.
+If we consider the transport infrastructure of Waregem not only from the perspective of advantages, even in such an exemplary Belgian city, there are its downsides.
+In contrast to the wide roads with clear markings and bright bike lanes (Photo 1,2, 3), the footage below reveals limited space for parking cars.
+Cars that are squeezed along the roadway without clear parking pockets not only steal space for movement but also visually clutter the street.

 Photo 4